mazipan/ksana.in/README.md

 create extension if not exists moddatetime schema extensions;

--- this trigger will set the "updated_at" column to the current timestamp for every update create trigger handle_updated_at before update on urls for each row execute procedure moddatetime (updated_at);
+-- this trigger will set the "updated_at" column to the current timestamp for every update create trigger handle_updated_at before update on public.urls for each row execute procedure moddatetime (updated_at);

+create trigger handle_updated_at_users before update on public.users for each row execute procedure moddatetime (updated_at);
 ```